Skip to content

 });

-To define arrays of known constant length, use the d.arrayOf function.
-It accepts as arguments the array’s elements data type constructor and the length of the array.
+To define arrays of known constant length, use the d.arrayOf function with the schema representing the element type and with the length of the array.

 const